Video Shows Floor Collapse At Clemson University Apartment During Party, Several Injuries Reported

-Video from Clemson University showed a floor collapse under partygoers at an apartment complex, with reports that several students were critically injured as the fell into the basement below.
+Video from Clemson University showed a floor collapse under partygoers at an apartment complex, with reports that several students were critically injured as they fell into the basement below.

 In the video, students are packed tightly on what appears to be a dance floor when the wooden floor gives way, sending a mass of people falling to the basement.
 Fox Carolina reported that the incident took place in the early morning hours on Sunday and that police and paramedics responded to the scene.